dankmeme01/globed/README.md

 ## Special thanks

-Thanks to [ca7x3](https://twitter.com/ca7x3) for making the logo for the mod and helping me with beta testing <3
+[ca7x3](https://twitter.com/ca7x3) - thank you for making the logo for the mod and helping me with beta testing <3

+maki - wrote most of the code for the chat

 Thank you [Geode](https://geode-sdk.org/) and everybody in [Geode discord server](https://discord.gg/9e43WMKzhp) for helping me with my issues.
 I decided to write a massive project as my first ever mod so it was not easy :)